emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	:param ptr: A pointer to the data to store.
 	:param num: How many bytes to store.
 	:param void* arg: User-defined data that is passed to the callbacks, untouched by the API itself.
 This may be used by a callback to identify the associated call.
-	:param em_arg_callback_func onload: Callback on successful load of the URL into the buffer.
+	:param em_arg_callback_func onstore: Callback on successful store of the data buffer to the URL.
 The callback function parameter values are:

 		- *(void*)* : Equal to ``arg`` (user defined data).